WildlifeDatasets/wildlife-datasets/docs/tutorial_datasets.md

 d = datasets.MacaqueFaces('data/MacaqueFaces')
 ```

-Since this a subclass of the `DatasetFactory` parent class, it inherits all the methods and attributes listed in its [documentation](./reference_datasets.md).
+Since this a subclass of the `WildlifeDataset` parent class, it inherits all the methods and attributes listed in its [documentation](./reference_datasets.md).
 Its main component is the [pandas dataframe](./dataframe.md) of all samples

 ```python exec="true" source="above" result="console" session="run"
 d.df